michniks2001/flowglad-hack/README.md

-# AI Consulting Proposal Generator
+# DeepScan

-A Next.js application that uses AI to analyze codebases and websites, then generates professional consulting proposals with integrated payment processing.
+A Next.js application that uses AI to analyze GitHub repositories, then generates professional consulting proposals with integrated payment processing.

 ## Table of Contents